 Compose by IBM is a specialized hosting platform to offer the following managed hosting databases, including Redis.

 Compose is trusted by thousands of companies worldwide, including Buffer, Citrix, Atlassian, Readme, etc. As you can guess, Compose is available on IBM Cloud along with AWS and Google Cloud.

 Let’s take a look at some of the following benefits.

 - Access the way you want – UI and programmatically

 - Easy upgrade – don’t leave unpatched

 - TLS/SSL encryption

 You can get the production-ready Redis from as low as $20 per month.

-Its good idea to decouple database hosting from your application server and if your apps are already on Cloud, you may want to take advantage of above Redis hosting platform.
+It’s a good idea to decouple database hosting from your application server, and if your apps are already on Cloud, you may want to take advantage of the above Redis hosting platform.